Medical expert of the article

 Staging of soft tissue sarcomas

-At present, there is no generally accepted staging of sarcoma in children.
-The most common are two classifications - the classification of TNM of the International Union Against Cancer and the classification of the International Rhabdomyosarcoma Study Group.
+There is currently no generally accepted staging of childhood sarcomas.
+The two most commonly used classifications are the TNM classification of the International Union Against Cancer and the classification of the International Rhabdomyosarcoma Study Group.

 Histological classification of soft tissue sarcomas

 Histologically, soft tissue sarcomas are extremely heterogeneous.
-Below are variants of malignant sarcomas and histogenetically corresponding to them types of tissues.
+Below are presented variants of malignant sarcomas and the histogenetically corresponding tissue types.

-Soft-tissue sarcomas are also referred to as extra-osseous tumors from bone and cartilaginous tissue (extraossar osteosarcoma, myxoid and mesenchymal chondrosarcoma).
+Soft tissue sarcomas also include extraosseous tumors of bone and cartilage tissue (extraosseous osteosarcoma, myxoid and mesenchymal chondrosarcoma).

-The histological appearance of a tumor of soft tissues (with the exception of rhabdomyosarcoma) does not give a clear idea of the clinical course and prognosis of the disease.
-To determine the correlation between the histological variant and the tumor behavior, the POG multidisciplinary research group (Pediatric Oncology Group, USA) identified three variants of histological changes that could be used as forecasting factors in a prospective study.
+The histological type of a soft tissue tumor (except for rhabdomyosarcoma) does not provide a clear picture of the clinical course and prognosis of the disease.
+In order to determine the correlation between the histological type and tumor behavior, the multicenter research group POG (Pediatric Oncology Group, USA) in the course of a prospective study identified three types of histological changes that can be used as prognostic factors.
 The degree of histological changes was determined by the indices of cellularity, cellular pleomorphism, mitotic activity, severity of necrosis and invasive tumor growth.
-It was shown that the tumors of the third group (degree III) in comparison with the first and second have a much worse prognosis.
+It was shown that tumors of the third group (grade III) have a significantly worse prognosis compared to the first and second.

 Histological classification of soft tissue sarcomas